 Camp Shelley

 With only twenty-five individual campsites, Camp Shelley is a much more intimate campground than some of its nearby neighbors.
-Even so, your campsite here will be comfortable and well-equipped with parking, a fire pit, picnic table, grill and nearby restroom facilities with flush toilets and hot showers.
+Even so, your campsite here will be comfortable and well-equipped with parking, a campfire ring, picnic table, grill, and nearby restroom facilities with flush toilets and hot showers.

 Just on the other side of Hwy 89, Camp Shelley offers classic forest camp vibes all at just about 1.5 miles from Lake Tahoe.
 You’ll be one of the lucky few that can walk or bike down to the water without waiting in traffic or paying for parking.